 Like it or not, there are trends in web design and UI experiences.
 When your site falls short of the current design trends or the user experience visitors expect, it’s a signal that your company has fallen behind the change curve.
 That’s not a message you want to send.
 Most of the time it’s not enough to redesign your website, you need to start fresh.
 And if you are going to start fresh, it only makes sense to start with some resources on replatforming:

 Operational Signals to Consider eCommerce Replatforming

-And speaking of integrations, if your current platform doesn’t give you the flexibility to connect with other systems, it’s time to replatform.
-If your platform doesn’t seamlessly connect to your CRM, ERP, PIM, and other critical business software then it’s time to stop building bridges and patches.
+And speaking of integrations, if your current platform doesn’t give you the flexibility to connect with other systems thought API, it’s time to replatform.
+If your platform doesn’t seamlessly connect to your CRM, ERP, PIM for eCommerce, and other critical business software or app then it’s time to stop building bridges and patches.

 Are you missing out on the efficiencies of 3PL (third-party logistics) because your technology doesn’t easily integrate?
 If 3PL requires a host of manual tasks for order fulfillment, warehousing, and supply chain management you aren’t getting the most out of your 3PL or platform solution.

 If your IT infrastructure is already overly complicated by patches and processes that have been cobbled together to maintain integration, it’s time to think about an eCommerce migration from a legacy system to a more suitable platform.
 It’s that level of complexity that have the CTO and developers twitching, and a smooth migration to a stable environment just might calm things down!